tarik-celik/wifi-bear/README.md

 # wifi-bear-noroot

-Ther is a no root version for that script but its not effective as the orginal.
+There is also a no root version for that script but its not effective as the orginal.